tianyin/diaganomi/README.md

 Well, I'd like to get the source code and improve it to work for me.
 But surprisingly, I cannot find it online...
 The website of LogReport is now redirected to a weird Japanese website...

-So Let's make a new one.
+So let's make a new one.